 Portugal lies on the Iberian Peninsula in Southwestern Europe and faces the Atlantic Ocean on its western and southern borders.
 It is a developed nation with a prosperous economy.

-The shipping and marine transportation sector is fairly advanced, a result of increased foreign investments, technological developments and the government’s policies.
+The shipping and marine transportation sector are fairly advanced due to increased foreign investments, technological developments and government policies.

 Portugal has 40 seaports and riverports that are highly developed facilities, at par with global maritime standards due to constant infrastructural development and modernization projects.

-In this article, let us have a look at the five major ports of Portugal, their terminals and other facilities and services.
+In this article, let us look at the five major ports of Portugal, their terminals and other facilities and services.

 These ports are the biggest contributors to the country’s GDP and handle more than half of the nation’s international trade.